devgit072/go-websocket/README.md

+## Intro
+This project is just a demo for how to implement websocket server in Golang.

 ## Websocket protocol
 Websocket is persistent bidirectional protocol used in chat applications.
 Unlike other protocol like http, you don't have to establish connection again and again.
 Its a persistent duplex communication.